yinyanfr/twitter-declowning-bot/README.md

 ## :broken_heart: TL;DR: What's the problem with Twitter and Telegram?

-As we all know that Twitter has becoming a clown's playground, a recent update of Telegram has taken away all the fun.
+As we all know that Twitter has become a clown's playground, a recent update of Telegram has taken away all the fun.

 Previously you could simply paste a link to a Twitter post, Telegram will show a preview with its image.
 Now the mechanic has changes so that only a cropped thumbnail image will be shown, and users are directed to the Twitter post URL instead of being able to view the image.